zaplatynski/second-hand-log/README.md

 ##  Disclaimer

 By using it you agree to the license stated in the file [LICENSE](LICENSE).
 FirstSpirit is a trade mark by the [e-Spirit AG](http://www.e-spirit.com/).
+Use this project and provided binaries at your own risk.